 - Reduction in office operation costs

-With employees attending office, there is a huge consumption of power, bandwidth, furniture, system components and various other resources.
-With employees adjusting their workplace in home to their own needs, there are higher level of comforts for individual employees alongwith massive reduction in IT and other resources cost to the company
+There is a massive consumption of power, bandwidth, furniture, system components, and various other resources with employees attending the office.
+With employees adjusting their workplace in the home to their own needs, there are higher level of comforts for individual employees along with a massive reduction in IT and other resources cost to the company

 - Devising new ways of collaboration

-With hybrid workplace model, newer ways of collaboration through various software and devices have been established.
+With the hybrid workplace model, newer ways of collaboration through various software and devices have been established.
 Now, virtual interactive sessions are happening on Microsoft Teams, Zoom, office resources for working are being shared on virtual works and communication is being more online through chats and others.
-These new ways of collaboration are being found to be equally effective as the previous in-office ways and collaboration has become more location independent.
+These new ways of collaboration are being found to be equally effective as the previous in-office ways, and collaboration has become more location-independent.

-- Time savings– Employees are now spending less time in commuting and other activities involved in office works.
-These helps in keeping the employees more energetic, less stressed out and more time to spend for their work
+- Time savings– Employees are now spending less time commuting and other activities involved in office work.
+These help in keeping the employees more energetic, less stressed out, and more time to spend on their work

-- Psychological shift in work-With less amount of supervision and supervision only through virtual means, unsupervised or differently supervised workflows are being created.
+- Psychological shift in work-With less supervision and supervision only through virtual means, unsupervised or differently supervised workflows are being created.
 It is being explored whether the cushioned atmosphere of the home provides more security during work or not and how it affects the productivity and efficiency of work.
-It is also being explored how the productivity and efficiency transforms when employees are given more choices or freedom of working.
-Most of the studies are finding it positive.
+It is also being explored how productivity and efficiency transform when employees are given more choices or freedom to work.
+Most of the studies are finding it favorable.

 - Group tasks are a bit more difficult